DreamLineLove/.dotfiles/workflows.md

 ## Kitty
 - Move the binary to a directory part of $PATH.
 - Set up .desktop to be seen by rofi drun.

+## Fonts
+- Pango might have to be installed.